schitresh/computer_science/database_system/2_entity_relationship_model.md

 - Specialization (Subclass)
   - Divide an entity into sub-entities based on characteristics (Top-down approach)
   - 'is a' relationship
-  - Example: Laptop is a computer (laptop is a special class of computer)
+  - Example: Laptop is a computer (laptop is a special/sub class of computer)
+  - Contraints:
+    - Total or Partial
+      - Total subclass if every super-class entity is to be associated
+      - with some sub-class entity
-  - Contraints: Total or Partial, Overlapped or Disjoint
+    - Overlapped or Disjoint
+      - Overlapping subclass if an entity from a super-set can be related (can occur)
+      - in multiple sub-class sets
 - Generalization (Superclass)
   - Extracting common properties and creating a generalized entity (Bottom-up approach)
-  - Example: Laptop is a computer (computer is a general class of laptop)
+  - Example: Laptop is a computer (computer is a general/super class of laptop)
 - Inheritance
   - Feature that allows subclasses to inherit attributes & relationships from superclasses
 - Multiple Inheritance